 Summer Sanity Tip #3.
 Get rid of distractions.

 While laptops and smartphones have liberated us from the confines of a desk and office to run our business, this can also backfire on your productivity big-time.
-Yes, you can fire up the laptop from anywhere but with technology at your fingertips any time of day or night, you can get majorly distracted too!
+Yes, you can fire up the laptop from anywhere but with technology at your fingertips any time of day or night, it can also be a major source of distraction too!

-With your tablet in hand, you might feel tempted to work from the kitchen table, in front of the TV, from the coffee shop, the patio while the kids are playing in the backyard, or even while cooking dinner (yes, I have done that).
+With your tablet in hand, you might feel tempted to work from the kitchen table, in front of the TV, from the coffee shop, the patio while the kids are playing in the backyard, or even while cooking dinner.
 A change of scenery is great every now and then but make sure you have a dedicated space in your house when you can retreat to do your work.
 It is important to separate your workspace from your family space to create the right balance.

 Bottom line: Get a room!
 When you’re in work mode, head to your work area or office.
 Set boundaries that you need to focus and cannot be disturbed unless it’s an emergency.
 When it’s family time, keep work-related things out of sight.
 Setting these boundaries (with yourself and your family) will help you maintain your sanity working from home during the summer.
 Doing this will keep you away from distractions and allow you to be more present and engaged in family activities.